acksmaggart/columnar/README.md

 ## Text Wrapping
 The contents of a column are wrapped as needed to fit in the column with no effort made to split on spaces.
+However, new-line characters are preserved and tab characters are replaced with four spaces.
 The maximum number of times the contents of a column are wrapped before being truncated is given by `wrap_max`.
 Another way to think about `wrap_max` is that `wrap_max + 1` is the maximum number of rows a single cell can occupy.
 Any content past the `wrap_max + 1`th row is truncated.